EWA - ETF AI Analysis

 Positive Factors

-With over a billion dollars in assets, the fund is large enough to offer good trading liquidity and ongoing viability for investors.
+With over a billion dollars in assets, the ETF is a well-established vehicle that is likely to offer easier trading for everyday investors.

 Negative Factors

-A large share of the portfolio is in Australian banks and other financial companies, which increases the fund’s sensitivity to that sector.
+A large share of the portfolio is in financial stocks, so the fund is heavily exposed to the health of Australia’s banking sector.

 The fund’s ongoing fee is on the higher side for a broad country ETF, which slightly reduces the net return investors keep over time.